 PLEASE GOD DON’T DROP ME INTO THE STREAM THANKS, PARENTS FOR HELPING ME BUILD A LIFETIME APPRECIATION FOR THE OUTDOORS!”

 If Jack-a-mundi likes Horton Creek you will too.
-Check the weather before you go though, this hike is a little high and it could be awfully cold as winter sets in.
+Check the weather before you go though, this hike is a little high and it will get awfully cold as winter sets in.

 DISTANCE: 3.5 mi each way